 No deal?
 Tuesday is federal deadline for Colorado River states to develop agreement framework

-This Tuesday is the deadline set by the U.S. Bureau of Reclamation for the seven states of the Colorado River to develop a framework for an agreement governing the river’s operations.
+Tuesday is the deadline set by the U.S. Bureau of Reclamation for the seven states on the Colorado River to develop a framework for an agreement governing the river’s operations.

 But that agreement seems just as far away now as it did when Scott Cameron, who was named acting head of the Bureau of Reclamation in October, announced the deadline in June.